 Oshakan 0226, Republic of Armenia

-The Saint Mesrop Mashtots Church is located in Oshakan town (Aragatostn region).
-It is the leading church of Aragatsotn diocese and in the beginning, it was a chapel which was built by Vahan Amatuni, on the tomb of Mesrop Mashtots, in 443.
-Mashtots was the founder of the Armenian Alphabet and one of the most important public figures of the Armenian history.
+St․ Mesrop Mashtots Church is located in the village of Oshaken (Aragatsotn region).
+Nowadays, it is the leading church of Aragatsotn diocese, which was initially built as a small chapel on the tomb of Mesrop Mashtots, in 443.
+Mashtots was the creator of the Armenian Alphabet and one of the most important figures of the Armenian history.